 About Flexible GPUs

 Flexible GPUs (fGPUs) are resources used for graphic rendering and large parallel computation in the Cloud.
-You can allocate fGPUs to your account and attach them to or detach them from your instances.
+You can allocate fGPUs to your account and attach them to or detach them from your virtual machines (VMs).

 General Information

-An fGPU is a resource that can be allocated to your account, and attached to or detached from your instances.
-You can attach several fGPUs to the same instance, provided that the fGPUs are the same models.
+An fGPU is a resource that can be allocated to your account, and attached to or detached from your VMs.
+You can attach several fGPUs to the same VM, provided that the fGPUs are the same models.

 An fGPU can be in these different states: